Saad-Mufti/Voice-Dev/README.md

-# voice-dev README
+# voice-dev

-This is the README for your extension "voice-dev".
-After writing up a brief description, we recommend including the following sections.
+Streamline your development workflow by leveraging Voice-Dev.
+Voice-Dev is a VS Code Expansion where you can speak commands to your machine and expect an output of code for whichever language you are working in.
+The extension uses node-audiorecorder to get audio input, and Mozilla's DeepSpeech pre-trained English model as a Speech-to-Text engine.

 ## Features